QARANC.co.uk Find Extra Work

 There's a DI Corporal there who's so smart 'e can only take drill on dull days.
 Recruits in front of 'im on a sunny day goes blind when 'is cap badge flashes in their eyes an' there's some of 'is Flight 'as to go to sickbay with cuts on their 'ands cos 'e 'appened to walk too close to them with 'is trouser creases!

 The terrors of unarmed combat frightening many a recruit as he faced with a heavily muscled PTI about to throw him around the gym.
-Anger could at least be vented on the dummies during bayonet charging practice or refuge sought during rope climbing and assault courses if the national serviceman did not have a fear of heights.
+Anger could at least be vented on the dummies during bayonet charging practice or refuge sought during rope climbing and assault courses if they did not have a fear of heights.

 NAAFI

-The canteen and NAAFI do not escape the wry look of David Findlay Clark as he examines the rumours of Bromide in the tea to reduce the libido of national servicemen.
+The canteen and NAAFI do not escape the wry look of David Findlay Clark as he examines the rumours of Bromide in the tea to reduce the libido.
 He wonders whether the low libido was caused by fear and sheer physical exhaustion and Bromide was all a rumour!

 Passing Out Parade

-After the twelve week period of basic training national servicemen of the RAF completed a passing out parade, had a spot of leave and were then posted to General Duties (GD), to an Officer Cadet Training Unit (OCTU) or for technical or flying training.
+After the twelve week period of basic training the recruits completed a passing out parade, had a spot of leave and were then posted to General Duties (GD), to an Officer Cadet Training Unit (OCTU) or for technical or flying training.
 In the case of the author of Stand By Your Beds! he was drafted to RAF Middle Wallop for flight training before a posting to OCTU at RAF Spitalgate near Grantham and RAF Cranwell.

 Officer Cadet Training